Nico Hischier: Playing style

 Described as a well-rounded player, capable of offence and strong defence, Hischier has been compared to former NHL player Pavel Datsyuk, who was renowned as a skilled two-way forward.
 Hischier himself has made the comparison, and has stated that he models his own style after Datsyuk, even wearing the same number, 13.
 After being selected by the Devils, general manager Ray Shero cited both Hischier's speed and commitment to defence as reasons for picking him first overall, seeing it as ideal for the team.
 Head coach John Hynes, speaking after the draft, commended Hischier on "how he competes on the puck and his speed, skill set and hockey sense," saying they were already "at an NHL level."

 Personal life

 Hischier comes from a family of athletes; his father Rino played football for FC Naters and his mother Katja worked as a sports teacher.
 He is the youngest of three siblings, with an older brother, Luca, and sister, Nina.
-Luca plays for Genève-Servette HC in the NL, while Nina played volleyball at a high level in Switzerland.
+Luca plays for Genève-Servette HC in the Swiss National League, while Nina played volleyball at a high level in Switzerland.
 There were no rinks in Naters, so Katja took both her sons to nearby Visp to learn to skate and they discovered hockey there.
 Hischier also played football until he was 12, but followed Luca and focused exclusively on hockey.
 Hischier is an avid supporter of Premier League club Manchester City F.C.

 After the 2018–19 season ended, Hischier began his civic military service process in his home country of Switzerland.